 Broadly, my research seeks to understand how people consume, process, and discuss various narratives in science and politics.
 Some questions that I consider are: How can we have more effective dialogue about delicate issues in science and politics?
 How do our media habits influence our attitudes, beliefs, behaviors, and knowledge, and how do identity and emotions facilitate that relationship?
 How can we inoculate people against misinformation?

 To answer these questions, I use social scientific research methods, including experimental design for the social sciences, survey design and public opinion research, quantitative content analysis of media coverage, and advanced statistical analysis for the social sciences.
 I also use qualitative methods as well, including focus groups, scenario workshops, and interviewing.
 I use analytical programs (e.g., SPSS, MAXQDA), content management systems (e.g., WordPress; I also know HTML and CSS), project management software (e.g., Confluence, Microsoft Teams), and creative design software (e.g., Canva, Adobe Creative Suite, Audacity).

 My research addresses the communication and narratives surrounding the climate-water transition in Wyoming and in the West.
 I work with interdisciplinary teams at the University of Wyoming to research how to most effectively build community resilience and coproduce knowledge in the face of these challenges for Wyoming people.
-I took these featured photos during my travels to Great Teton National Park and Yellowstone National Park.
+I took these featured photos during my travels to Grand Teton National Park and Yellowstone National Park.

 Improving Science/ENR Communication and Journalism